 - Ideally, backdrops should be at least six feet wide.
 As graduates pose for their pictures, many are not standing perfectly on their mark, which means the photographer has to adjust left or right to center the graduate in the camera’s frame.
 As such, the backdrop needs to provide some “wiggle room.”
 Six feet is adequate for this purpose.

 - If your school or university has rules or guidelines pertaining to the proper use of logos or other trademarks, make sure those are followed carefully.
 If there are any restrictions placed on the use of your school’s logo or trademarks for commercial photography purposes, those issues are best ironed out before months before your ceremony.
-Click here for additional information on this topic.

 A fourth and final background option for ceremony portraits is green screen backdrops.
 For a majority of ceremonies, however, green screens are not an appropriate choice.
 Click here to learn why.